 The fair value of any derivative features embedded in the convertible notes, other than the equity component, are included in the liability component.
-Subsequent to initial recognition, these derivative features are measured at fair value with gains and losses recognised in profit and loss.
+Subsequent to initial recognition, these derivative features are measured at fair value with gains and losses recognised in the Statement of Comprehensive Income.